18-461/18-661: Intro to ML for Engineers

 DateTopicsReadingHW

-8/28 Probability, MLE/MAP, and Linear Algebra [Slides] TM, Estimating Probabilities
+8/27 MLE/MAP, Linear Algebra Review [Slides] TM, Estimating Probabilities

 KM, Ch.
 2 (for a refresh in probability)